ASHP-Software/drugShortagesDoc/README.md

 A product can go from affectedProduct list to the availableProduct list accross drug shortage bulletin versions.
 It is also possible to go from the availableProduct list back to the affectedProduct list if the product is in shortage again over time.

 * **availableProduct**: [Object] - List of available products for this drug shortage.
-Available products are same drug that is on shortage, but maybe in a different strength or package size.
+Available products are same drug that is on shortage, but can in a different strength or package size.
   * **NDC**: String - National Drug Code identifier for this product.
   * **RXCUI**: String - RXCUI identifier for this product.
   * **textDescription**: String - Human readable text description of this product.